-I am not the most festive of nerds, my favorite holiday is Halloween, why you ask?
-Because I love candy, looooooooove it.
-So when the air gets colder and Christmas carols hit the radio I am not ready for tinsel and figgy pudding.
+When the air gets colder and Christmas carols hit the radio before you’ve digested your Halloween candy, a lot of us are not ready for tinsel and figgy pudding.
 What is a nerd like me supposed to do?
 Get out those comics, books, and movies!
 It’s time for my favorite ways to get in the Holiday spirit!

-2.)
-Harry Potter and the Prisoner of Azkaban: This is my favorite Harry Potter novel, hands down, forever.
-Harry Potter was a large part of my childhood and one of my favorite young adult books.
+Harry Potter was a large part of a lot of childhood and one of my favorite young adult books.
 While I love the entire series, when I feel the need to get in to a holiday sort of mood, Prisoner of Azakaban comes off the shelf.
-I’ve been asked lots of times why when there are many other books that have a bigger emphasis on the holiday season like.
-Goblet of Fire’s Yule Ball or the pure joy of Harry’s first Christmas without the Dursley’s in Sorcerers Stone.
-This is the book where we first encounter Remus Lupin and Sirius Black in all their greatness.
-While JK Rowling toyed with my emotions for a while before revealing that Black was a good guy.
-His present for his Godson (the Firebolt) was about the coolest thing in the world to me when I read it.
+Though there are many other books based at Hogwarts that have a bigger emphasis on the holiday season, like Goblet of Fire’s Yule Ball or the pure joy of Harry’s first Christmas without the Dursley’s in Sorcerer’s Stone, this is the book where we first encounter Remus Lupin and Sirius Black in all their greatness.
+While JK Rowling toyed with my emotions for a while before revealing that Black was a good guy, his Christmas present for his Godson (the Firebolt) was about the coolest thing in the world to me when I read it.
 For a moment when I read that chapter again I feel like a little kid again imagining that I am riding my own Firebolt in a world where magic is real.

-3.)
-The Lion, The Witch, and the Wardrobe: For the even the most obstinate scrooge among us The Lion, The Witch and the Wardrobe exists to show us that even in the darkest winter Christmas comes again.
-Whether or not you subscribe to Lewis’s particular form of metaphor, the Return of Father Christmas with the weakening of the powers of the White Witch is an exciting moment in the story.
+For the even the most obstinate Scrooge among us, The Lion, The Witch and the Wardrobe by C.S.
+Lewis exists to show us that even in the darkest winter, Christmas comes again.
+Whether or not you subscribe to Lewis’ particular form of metaphor, the Return of Father Christmas with the weakening of the powers of the White Witch is an exciting moment in the story.
 The Pevensies are armed with weapons and tools that will continue to have importance in later books and told things about themselves that shape the story being crafted.
 C.S.
 Lewis introduced to the joy of the holidays at a young age and every time I am feeling a little bit down about the season I find my copy of LWW and pop it open for a read.

-4.)DC Comics Presents Superman and Santa Claus: This exists, I am going to include the photo that alone should help you share in my holiday joy.
-If the cover isn’t enough be content in knowing that this is the most awesome holiday special comic in the world.
+This exists.
+If the cover isn’t enough to sell you, just be content in knowing that this is objectively the most awesome holiday special comic in the world.